PUBLIC ACCESS TO TOWN BUILDINGS

 COVID-19 Town Updates

-We have listed important information regarding how to proceed if you are sick, School closures, meeting details and information on conducting business safely for your reference.
+Important information regarding how to proceed if you are sick, School re-opening schedules, meeting details and information on conducting business safely is available below for your reference.
 The town will update the public as information changes on a regular basis.

 COVID-19: Testing Information